Photo by Szabo Viktor on Pexels

 Never use images that do not reflect what you deliver in your videos.
 In other words, you have to make sure that the image you use as your thumbnail is relevant to the videos.

-You can take a screenshot from the highlight of your videos.
+You can take a screenshot from the highlight of your videos or just remove the video background and use it.
 You can employ graphics tools to put your logo or text to the picture.
 This option is quite favored when it comes to YouTube thumbnail pictures, making your videos even more trustworthy.

 If you tempt your viewers with those clickbait, irrelevant images, they might click the video so fast, indeed.
 But, after they realize they’ve been lied to, then they will never click on your video again – they feel tricked and do not want to be fooled twice.